safaris since 1995

 Tana was once the political and spiritual focus of the Christian Empire and over twenty 14th Century monasteries remain steeped in mystery and legend.
 These sites house ancient books, sacred relics and support an ancient tradition related to the the Ark of the Covenant.

 The Blue Nile Falls can be explored from Bahir Dar.
 Often compared to Victoria Falls, the 45 metre high waterfall has four courses and is known as the Smoke of the Nile.
 With a complementary spray-soaked ecosystem that has evolved over thousands of years, the falls are not to be missed.

-Best visited on our typical northern historic tour of Ethiopia.
+Best visited on our typical northern historic tour.

 Six monasteries are easily accessed from Bahir Dar on a half day boat trip to the Zege Peninsula.
 A full day is needed to visit the 3 more intriguing monasteries in the centre of Lake Tana.
 The much venerated northern monasteries are best accessed on a separate trip from the town of Gorgora.
 Conservative traditions here don’t permit woman travellers from entering some monasteries.

 The Ark of the Covenant is a chest said to hold the Tablets of Stone given to Moses by God.
 The most treasured artefact in the Jewish faith until it disappeared after the destruction of Solomon’s temple.
 It’s said to have been kept at the island monastery of Tana Chirkos before being transferred to Axum where it’s kept under guard near the Church of our Lady Mary of Zion.
 (Well maybe)